 - There are no benefits from IUU fishing to anyone other than a small group of free riders who are taking advantage of lax rules and the immensity of the global Ocean to secure short term profit at a huge, environmental, social and economic cost.

-- IUU fishing steals food from the plates of coastal communities and small- scale fishers.
-It wrecks ecosystems and habitats because illegal fishers can use destructive gear and ignore catch limits with little thought for the ecological impacts of their activities.
+- IUU fishing steals food from the plates of coastal communities and small-scale fishers.
+It wrecks ecosystems and habitats because illegal fishers can use destructive gear or ignore catch limits with little thought for the ecological impacts of their activities.

 - Illegal fishing, by large commercial vessels which can now fish deeper and further from shore than ever before has been enabled by new technologies like fish-finding devices and huge engines.

-- Slave labour is feeding the frozen fish cabinets and seafood counters of the United States, Europe and Asia.
+- Slave labour is feeding the frozen fish cabinets of the United States and Europe.

 WHAT ARE IUU FISHING ACTIVITIES?

-- Unreported – meaning that they have not reported catch in areas where such reporting is required – so skewing assessments of fish stocks.
+- Unreported – meaning that they have not reported catch in areas where such reporting is required – so skewing assessments of fish stocks; or

 - Unregulated – meaning that they are inconsistent with relevant international laws or rules, but either the activities are not regulated (i.e.: there are no laws/rules in place at all), or the involved fishing vessels are not able to be regulated because they are flying the flag of a State that is not a member of the relevant regional fishery management organization or is not flying any flag at all.